 Prospective undergraduate students

 High school students interested in aerospace engineering who plan to apply to MIT are welcome to visit AeroAstro.
-Department tours are offered on Mondays and Fridays.
-They start at 1 p.m. in the Building 33 second-floor corridor front of Room 33-202, and last 45-60 minutes.
-Please contact AeroAstro academic program administrator mas [at] mit.edu (Marie Stuppard) at least two weeks prior to your visit.
+Department tours are usually offered on Mondays and Fridays starting at 1 p.m. in the Building 33 second-floor corridor outside Room 33-202, and last 45-60 minutes.
+NOTE: Tour dates and times may change subject to tour guide availability.
+Please contact AeroAstro academic program administrator mas [at] mit.edu (Marie Stuppard) at least two weeks prior to your visit to determine if your tour can be confirmed.
 Indicate in your email the date you plan to be at MIT and how many will be in your party.

 If you wish to sit in on a class as part of your AeroAstro visit, you should schedule your tour for the fall (mid-September to early December) or spring (early February to mid-May) semesters.
 Regular classes are not held during January nor during the summer.